sleepybaby898/imp/README.md

 once again, it doesn't work and gives a segmentation fault if it is run because the virtual machine doesn't contain any runnable code.

-it contains a lexer and a bytecode virtual machine, and thats about it. feel free to look around a bit
+it contains a lexer and a bytecode virtual machine, and thats about it. feel free to look around